GittyGrubHub85/my-job-portfolio/index.md

 Frog Jumper

-This application is trying to calculate how happy hops can a frog hop based on the number range with the given number (3rd argument)
+This application is trying to calculate how many hops can a frog hop based on the number range with the given number (3rd argument)
 ```
 import java.math.*;